The Life-Cycle of Cooking Oil (Recycling Used Cooking Oil)

 6. Recycling Center Separates Grease (Again)

-Once all of the cooking oil in a tanker has been moved to the centrifuge, it undergoes another screening process.
+Once all of the oil in a tanker has been moved to the centrifuge, it undergoes another screening process.
 The centrifuge spins the grease fast enough that anything weighing more than the grease is forced to sink to the bottom and is collected, including fines, sediment, and water.
 Some recycling centers skip this process, as heating and the centrifuge is mostly used to speed up the process.
 A recycler can remove the heating element and the centrifuge, but would have to allow the grease to settle for two to four times longer than with it.

 7. Used Cooking Oil Settles

 Once this is done, the last step for the grease is allowing it to settle.
 We put all of the grease in a holding tank, and wait a period of time until the different components separate out into layers, and they collect only the best of the material.
 This large industrial process, using huge pieces of machinery, is almost identical to a basic science experiment that most kids do.
-If you fill a bottle with sand, water and oil, vigorously mix them, and then allow them to settle apart, you will see the same process that happens in used cooking oil recycling.
+If you fill a bottle with sand, water and oil, vigorously mix them, and then allow them to settle apart, you will see the same process that happens in oil recycling.
 It is then put in its own tank where it’s free fatty acids and remaining water content are tested.
 An astounding 4.4 billion pounds of cooking oil are processed and sold annually across the US.

 7. UCO is Turned into Other Commodities

 Now that the yellow grease has as much of its impurities extracted as possible, it is time to find the used cooking oil a new home.
 Used cooking oil can come in many different grades, and the quality is usually determined by free fatty acids and water content.
-In the past five to ten years, a lot of used cooking oil has gone into the biofuels industry.
+In the past five to ten years, a lot of oil has gone into the biofuels industry.
 Biofuel is a commodity that can be used as a replacement for petroleum, usually with minimal modifications to the engine.
 It is a cleaner burning fuel, and helps reduce carbon emissions.
 Read more about biofuel here.
 Used cooking oil and yellow grease can also make soap, certain cosmetics, and is an ingredient in a lot of pharmaceutical products.
 UCO also helps provide the pet food and animal feed industries with a nutritious additive.

 MOPAC Rendering is an established Renderer & Grease Recycler in the Mid-Atlantic Region servicing PA, NJ, DE, MD, and parts of NY with over 60 collection trucks on the road daily.
 We have been providing service to our Eastern Coast customers for over 150 years.
 We have over 10,500 active used cooking oil accounts and consider ourselves the experts in our service area when it comes to handling the collection of used cooking oil, processing it responsibly, and putting a product back into both the bio-diesel market and in the animal feed market.